“Everyone on the Young Professionals Board (YPB) has that fire to raise awareness for Pancreatic Cancer because we’ve all been impacted by it.”

 Each year, Rolfe Pancreatic Cancer Foundation awards a number of grants supporting both scientific research and patient and family services.

-Applicants are required to meet the stipulations listed below, and their work may be reviewed by the foundation’s Medical Advisory Board, the Board of Directors’ Science Committee, and the Foundation’s Executive Staff.
+Applicants must meet the stipulations listed below.
+Their work may also be reviewed by the Foundation’s Medical Advisory Board, the Board of Directors’ Science Committee, and the Foundation’s Executive Staff.

-The mission of Rolfe Pancreatic Cancer Foundation is to provide personal support to those affected by pancreatic cancer through tailored resources, connections and education, and funding for early detection research.
+Rolfe Pancreatic Cancer Foundation is dedicated to supporting those affected by pancreatic cancer.
+We provide tailored resources, meaningful connections, and education—alongside funding for early detection research.

 Please be advised that proposals for Rolfe Foundation grants are accepted by invitation only.

-To achieve its mission, the Rolfe Foundation issues grants for research programs that fulfill the following objectives:
+To achieve its mission, Rolfe Foundation issues grants for research programs that fulfill the following objectives:

 The Foundation’s primary goal is to provide funding to scientists for research that will ultimately lead to the development of a reliable early detection test.
 The Foundation will support basic science, translational, and clinical research that will lead to the eventual creation of this test.